MLOps-OpenAPI/arch-diagrams/use-cases/17-model-marketplace.md

 ## Success path

-1. A valid model, model card, and data card are downloaded.
+1. The model is uploaded to the marketplace and is available for authorized users to download.

 ## Exceptions/Errors

-1. Model, model card, or data card not fully downloaded.
+1. The model is not uploaded successfully.
+2. Unauthorized users have access to download the model.